eileenkammel/eileenkammel.github.io/content/fist_post.md

 - Try more human-like evaluation methods (not just minimal expressions)
 - Test how models behave in **multi-turn** conversations
 - See if models can be prompted or trained to use visual context more effectively
-- Fix inconsistent outputs — models often gave different answers for the same input
+- Fix inconsistent outputs; models often gave different answers for the same input

 ---